 We recommend this because it has a weight load capacity of 2,475 pounds, which is more than what other leg press machines can handle, and gives you a better chance of strengthening your lower body.

-Our tests indicate that its footplate is also built in many beneficial angles, accommodating individuals of all heights in performing a leg press at a great form.
+Our tests indicate that its footplate is also built in many beneficial angles, accommodating individuals of all heights in performing a leg press in great form.

 Our #1 Recommendation